-This might sound like an obvious aspect of a toilet, but in fact you do get different bowl shapes, and for good reasons.
+This might sound like an obvious aspect of a toilet, but in fact, you do get different bowl shapes, and for good reasons.
 To decide between a round or elongated bowl, the first thing to consider is the amount of space you have for installing the toilet.
 The two types offer different benefits, with the round bowl using less space while the elongated bowl has more seating space and is more comfortable—particularly for larger people.

 #3: Flush Mechanism

-This one’s the biggie, and the main reason why you need to make sure you get the toilet you want or you’ll be forever cursing your choice.
-Flush mechanisms are measured by the weight of waste matter they can remove, so evaluate your family’s needs carefully before deciding, otherwise you’ll be doing double flushing all the time.
+This one’s the biggie and the main reason why you need to make sure you get the toilet you want or you’ll be forever cursing your choice.
+Flush mechanisms are measured by the weight of waste matter they can remove, so evaluate your family’s needs carefully before deciding, otherwise, you’ll be doing double flushing all the time.
 Typically, the higher the rating the more waste the flush can dispose of, and there’s a significant difference between the low end (350 g) and the high end (1000 g).
 The upper ratings also offer better clog resistance.

 #4: Water Usage

-An additional benefit of buying the right toilet is that you could quality for the provincial rebate for part of your costs.
+An additional benefit of buying the right toilet is that you could qualify for the provincial rebate for part of your costs.
 Check out Home Depot’s calculator tool to see if you do, or contact your local plumber for advice.